1. How many Graduate Programs in Psychology do you have?

 - PPS Credential - at least 24 total semester units (one-year program)

 - Social - at least 33 total semester units (two-year program)

-Dr. Ryan Howell is the Graduate Coordinator.
-Each program also has a specific Program Coordinator.
+Contact the Graduate Services Liaison, who can advise you generally on what each program focuses on.
+Each program also has a specific Program Coordinator who can answer more specific and detailed questions.
 Their contact information is listed below.

-For admission, application or prerequisite questions, you should contact the Graduate Secretary.
+For admission, application, required materials, or prerequisite questions, you should contact the Graduate Services Liaison, Megan Kwong in EP 301 (firstname.lastname@example.org) and 415-338-2711.
 For specific program information, you should contact the appropriate Graduate Concentration Coordinator.
 Their information is listed below.

-No. You must request these items from the SF State Bookstore.
-Contact information is provided below.
-You can also obtain the Course Schedule and University Bulletin online at http://www.sfsu.edu.
+You can also obtain the Course Schedule and University Bulletin online at http://bulletin.sfsu.edu/.